Rabios/Rabios/README.md

 # About me
 Hi,My name's Rabia Alhaffar,16 years old,From syria

+I have nicknames that are "steria773" (The most one i use) and "sterio"

 ## What do you work?
 Indie game developer,Loves to make fun when there is way to make it!